FORM Swim Goggles Review

 They are well made though.
 Better than my Zoggs.

-The display is good.
+The display is good/clear too.
 I’ve had it turned down low on a very bright day at an outdoor pool and then the metrics were a bit difficult to see sometimes but it was my fault that I chose inappropriate settings for that particular environment.
 But even then the display was perfectly visible with the dark lane line behind the numbers.
 When properly illuminated, the display is perfectly clear and visible even on the brightest day at an open-air pool.

 I seemed to have some loss of peripheral vision as well as the occasional strange reflection of people in the lane next to me.
 That was a bit disconcerting some times but more especially when sharing a lane with others.
 Nevertheless, I generally liked how the metrics were displayed.
 These 3 customizable displays are ALL possible for one swim session without touching the FORM goggles